Published on May 5, 2017

 We have structured this report to follow the general framework of the B Impact Assessment, a tool that helps analyze the impact of our business, organized into these categories: Governance, workers, community, environment, and customers.
 With global markets showing continued drive for purpose-driven business, we hope this report inspires you to support B Corporations, to learn about the benefit company movement, and to get involved to help bring benefit to your own community as have we.

-In early 2016, we participated in a future planning session at BestHQ, a co-working and business mentorship company in Beaverton Oregon, and a fellow Oregon benefit company.
+In early 2016, we participated in a future planning session.
 In that session, our company owner, David Anderson, wrote down three primary goals for Canvas Host:

 - Complete funding for 6-figure acquisition of a local competitor